seifrajhi/awesome-platform-engineering-tools/README.md

 - [Mogenius](https://mogenius.com) - The Kubernetes Operations Platform.
 - [Nullstone](https://www.nullstone.io) - An easy-to-use developer platform that enables developers to quickly deploy any application.
 - [Kratix](https://github.com/syntasso/kratix)  - A framework for building Platform-as-a-Product.
+- [cycloid](https://www.cycloid.io/platform-engineering) -  Platform Engineering is DevOps with an action plan.

 ## Miscellaneous and Related